Particle acceleration and multi-messenger radiation from Ultra-Luminous X-ray Sources: A new class of Galactic PeVatrons: Introduction

-Fast winds from stellar-mass compact objects and microquasars were known as sites of non-thermal emission~\citep[see e.g.][]{Romero2005,Escobar:2021ytm,Escobar:2022jod,Abaroa2023} as well as potential site for PeV acceleration~\citep{Abaroa2024}.
-In this work, we develop a model of DSA taking place in the wind bubbles excavated by ULXs.
-We do so by solving the energy-dependent and space-dependent transport equation, and analyzing the possible multi-messenger implications in terms of CRs, gamma rays, radio and high-energy neutrinos.
-Our investigation shows that ULXs wind bubbles are extremely promising cosmic accelerators that in several conditions can energize CR protons up to the PeV range.
+In this work, we developed a model of DSA taking place in the wind bubbles excavated by ULXs.
+We did so by solving the energy-dependent and space-dependent transport equation and analyzing the possible multi-messenger implications in terms of CRs, gamma rays, radio, and high-energy neutrinos.
+Our investigation shows that ULX wind bubbles are extremely promising cosmic accelerators that in several conditions can energize CR protons up to the PeV range.
 Therefore, we propose Galactic ULXs as a novel class of PeVatron candidates through DSA.

 The manuscript is organized as follows.
-In Sec.~\ref{sec:model} we outline the ULXs wind-bubble structure and the acceleration and transport model for non-thermal particles.
-In Sec.~\ref{sec:results} we present our results in terms of accelerated particle spectra and maximum energies achieved at ULX wind shocks.
-In Sec.~\ref{Subs: SS433} we apply our model to SS~433, a hidden Galactic ULX, and discuss our predictions in light of recent gamma-ray observations at very high energies.
-We also analyze the possible neutrino and radio counterpart of our ULX bubble model.
-In Sec.~\ref{sec:pevatrons} we discuss the contribution of Galactic ULXs to the observed cosmic-ray flux at Earth at energies close the knee of the spectrum.
-Finally, we conclude in Sec.~\ref{sec:conclusions}.
+In Sect.~\ref{sec:model}, we outline the ULX wind-bubble structure and the acceleration and transport model for non-thermal particles.
+In Sect.~\ref{sec:results}, we present our results in terms of accelerated particle spectra and maximum energies achieved at ULX wind shocks.
+In Sect.~\ref{Subs: SS433}, we describe how we applied our model to SS~433, a hidden Galactic ULX, and discuss our predictions in light of recent gamma-ray observations at very high energies.
+We also analyzed the possible neutrino and radio counterparts of our ULX bubble model.
+In Sect.~\ref{sec:pevatrons}, we discuss the contribution of Galactic ULXs to the observed cosmic-ray flux on Earth at energies close to the knee of the spectrum.
+Finally, we conclude in Sect.~\ref{sec:conclusions}.